11 Cost Saving Tips for Home Insurance

 Are you a member of a professional association?
 PROLINK offers up to 20% off standard market rates for Home & Auto Insurance through membership with certain professional associations and affinity groups.
 Check our associations page here to see if you qualify.

-10. Location, Location, Location.
+10. Location, location, location.

 Where you live will impact the cost of your policy.
 If you’re in the market for a new house, think hard about the location of your home—not just for your personal convenience, but for insurance purposes.
 Sure, a waterfront property might give you a scenic view, but it’ll also boost your premium if the lake or river nearby you is known for overflowing its banks.

 It’s also wise when deciding on a home purchase to consider how water would flow around your house and in the immediate neighbourhood in the event of a major rain storm.
-Consider too the potential for damage from large branches or trees that fall in wind or ice storms.
+Additionally, consider the potential for damage from large branches or trees that fall in wind or ice storms.
 Insurance companies maintain records of weather events for different areas and will apply higher premiums to higher risk postal codes.

 11. Do your research.